Michigan Waterfront Homes for Sale in Houghton County Michigan United States

 Houghton, Houghton County, Michigan

 MICHIGAN, LAKE SUPERIOR SHORELINE, BARNDOMINIUM, And ACREAGE FOR SALE! - Located in Stanton Township, in Houghton County, in the Upper Peninsula of Michigan this parcel offers great U.P.
 Lifestyle Living. - The property is located at the base of the western, sunset side, of the Keweenaw Peninsula which projects about 65 miles northeasterly into Lake Superior. - The surrounding area offers a multitude of opportunities for recreation and fun.
 The Historic Redridge Steel and Timber Crib Dams on the Salmon Trout River are just a few miles away for great Bluegill, Brook trout, Brown trout, Perch, Salmon, and Steelhead fishing.
-Summer activities include hiking, boating, swimming and golfing to name a few, and during the winter months skiing, snowboarding, skating, snowmobiling and snowshoeing are all available. - The beautiful, wooded 49+/- acre parcel being offered for sale has 792+/- feet of overlook frontage on Lake Superior, the largest freshwater lake in the world! - The woodland is home to large and small game, and ruffed grouse.
-There is a “Sugar Bush” with trees ready to tap for maple syrup, raspberry, blackberry, thimbleberry and blueberry patches, herbs, and rows of grape vines for you to enjoy Nature’s Harvest.
-There is cleared area for your family or guests’ campers and trailers. -The Barndominium is the Perfect Mix of custom Living Quarters and Recreation/Storage Space all within a low-maintenance, energy efficient metal building. - The term “barndominium” first came about in the 1980s – but in 2016, after Chip and Joanna Gaines renovated a barn into a home on HGTVs Fixer Upper Show, the trend started to take off, and continues to gain in popularity. - The building has 3,080 square feet of Main Level space including 880 square feet of Living Space.
-It is complete with a , front lakeview Living-Sun Room, heated by a freestanding wood stove and in-floor heating.
+Summer activities include hiking, boating, swimming and golfing to name a few, and during the winter months skiing, snowboarding, skating, snowmobiling and snowshoeing are all available. - The beautiful, wooded 18 +/- acre parcel being offered for sale has 600 +/- feet of overlook frontage on Lake Superior, the largest freshwater lake in the world! - The woodland is home to large and small game, and ruffed grouse.
+There are raspberry, blackberry, thimbleberry and blueberry patches, herbs, and rows of grape vines for you to enjoy Nature’s Harvest. - The Barndominium is the Perfect Mix of custom Living Quarters and Recreation/Storage Space all within a low-maintenance, energy efficient metal building. - The term “barndominium” first came about in the 1980s – but in 2016, after Chip and Joanna Gaines renovated a barn into a home on HGTVs Fixer Upper Show, the trend started to take off, and continues to gain in popularity. - The building has 3,080 square feet of Main Level space including 880 square feet of Living Space.
+It is complete with a ,front lakeview Living-Sun Room, heated by a freestanding wood stove and in-floor heating.
 An Open-Concept Kitchen-Dining-Den/Office that features Hickory cabinetry, Natural wood trimmings, and Ceramic flooring, and a Half-Bath.
 Additional 600 square feet of Upper-Level Living Space includes a Main Bedroom Suite with ¾ Bath and sliding glass doors to a 16x20 Deck views of the lake and sky.
 Included on this Upper Level are a Second Bedroom, a ¾ Bath, and a Utility/Laundry Room. - The Lower Level remaining 1,600 square foot Garage Space could be used for a workshop, hobby room, light construction, mechanical-carpentry shop, or many other uses.
-There is an additional500+/- square feet of space on two elevated areas in the Garage. - Fuel is held in two 1000-gallon Lp Tanks, and a Back-Up Generator System provides power outage security. - If you are seeking a unique housing opportunity that combines the comforts of a Home and a “Barn”, in an Upper Peninsula Lake Superior property contact us today!
+There is an additional 500+/- square feet of space on two elevated areas in the Garage. - Fuel is held in two 1000-gallon Lp Tanks, and a Back-Up Generator System provides power outage security. - If you are seeking a unique housing opportunity that combines the comforts of a Home and a “Barn”, in an Upper Peninsula Lake Superior property contact us today!
+Owner Occupied, Please use Showing Assist To Schedule Appointments and Provide Showing Reports.

 Tim Keohane , Great Lakes & Land Real Estate